Whip up your own batch of Hot Cross Buns this year! This homemade version is simple, tasty and soft. You will never need to buy them again.

 My first encounter with hot cross buns was in their gigantic form, being passed around at a work meeting one sunny day of April.
 More than the white crosses on them, it was the cinnamon-y scent that lasted with me as an impression.

-I did not care much for bread infused with any spice (aka cinnamon) before I started this blog but somewhere along my baking journey, I developed a deep fondness for cinnamon rolls, and for baking bread in general.
+I did not care much for bread infused with any spice (aka cinnamon) before I started this blog.
+But somewhere along my baking journey, I developed a deep fondness for cinnamon rolls, and for baking bread in general.
+And these Hot Cross Buns, we love these sweet parcels all year.

-So make your own this year, nothing beats bread fresh from the oven.
-If you have not given hot cross buns a try, start with these.
+Nothing beats that bread aroma from the oven.
+So make your own Hot Cross Buns my friends.
+If you have not given these sweet buns a try, it is the time!
 You will be surprised at how delightful they are.

 More Bread Recipes: